electrode-io/fynpo/packages/fyn/README.md

   If you want to keep the symlink path, then set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.
 It doesn't affect normal operations either way unless you have code that explicitly depend on the path, which should be avoided.
 The subtle difference is that with preserve symlink, each symlink path of the same module will be loaded as its own instance by Node's module system.

 - `fyn` can't handle npm's `npm-shrinkwrap.json` and `package-lock.json` files.

+# Thank you `npm`

+Node Package Manager is a very large and complex piece of software.
+Developing `fyn` was 10 times easier because of the generous open source software from the community, especially the individual packages that are part of `npm`.

+Other than benefiting from the massive package ecosystem and all the documents from `npm`, these are the concrete packages from `npm` that `fyn` is using directly.

+- [node-tar] - for untaring `tgz` files.
+- [semver] - for handling Semver versions.
+- [pacote] - for retrieving `npm` package data.
+- [ini] - for handling `ini` config files.
+- [npm-packlist] - for filtering files according to npm ignore rules.
+- And all the other packages they depend on.

 # License